Table of Contents

 The State High School League attempts to enforce such rules that assure the greatest good for the greatest number and to ensure that competition is conducted in an appropriate manner.

-Greenway & Nashwauk-Keewatin High Schools have joined forces with the Minnesota State High School League to promote sportsmanship through “Be a Good Sport” campaign.
+Greenway & Nashwauk-Keewatin High Schools have joined forces with the Minnesota State High School League to promote sportsmanship through “Why We Play” campaign.
 We remind you that interscholastic events are an extension of the classroom, and that lessons are best learned when the proper respect is accorded to all.

 Please, let your sportsmanship show during this event.
 This event is being played according to the rules of the Minnesota State High School League.
 These rules provide for fair competition among players.